 Career Vocational Technical Teacher: For purposes of Sheltered English Immersion, a teacher of a career vocational technical subject in a career vocational technical education program at the secondary level.

 Certificate of Occupational Proficiency: The Certificate issued pursuant to M.G.L. c.
 69, § 1D (iii).
+The Certificate of Occupational Proficiency shall include a determination that the recipient has demonstrated mastery of a core set of skills, competencies and knowledge in a particular trade or professional skill area set by established industry standards.

+Chapter 74 Vocational Exploratory Program: A program approved by the Commissioner that provides students an opportunity to explore programs approved pursuant to M.G.L. c.
+74.

 Commissioner: The Massachusetts Commissioner of Elementary and Secondary Education or his/her designee.

 Communication and Literacy Skills Test: The test of communication and literacy skills required pursuant to 603 CMR 7.00: Educator Licensure and Preparation Program Approval and 603 CMR 4.08 and approved by the Board.

+Cooperative Education: A vocational technical education program for students enrolled in programs approved pursuant to M.G.L. c.
+74 that alternates study in school with a work-based learning opportunity in a related occupational field.

 Department: The Massachusetts Department of Elementary and Secondary Education.

 District of residence: The school district of the city or town where a student resides.

-Inactive Vocational Technical Educator License: A vocational technical educator license that is not renewed within the five-year validity period.
+Inactive Vocational Technical Educator License: A professional vocational technical educator license that is not renewed within the five-year validity period.
 A license that is not renewed is deemed inactive for five years.

 Individual Professional Development Plan: A five-year plan developed by an educator that outlines the professional development activities for the renewal of the vocational technical educator's professional license(s).